SaketJNU/software_engineering/GITAM-Lab/List_of_Programs.md

 21. Write a program that inputs a text file.
 The program should print all of the unique words in the           file in alphabetical order.
 22. Write a python program to open and write “hello world” into a file?
 23. Write a python program to write the content “hi python programming” for the above existing file.
 24. Write a program to double a given number and add two numbers using lambda().
-25.
+25. Write a function that takes the lengths of three sides: side1, side2 and side3 of the triangle as           the inputfrom the user using input function and return the area and perimeter of the triangle           as atuple.
+Also, assert that sum of the length of any two sides is greater than the third               side.
+26. Write a Python function to find then $n^{th}$ term of Fibonacci sequennce and its                          factorial.
+Return the result as a list.